2020 Lamborghini Huracán Spyder spy shots

 Nevertheless, it appears Lamborghini is readying a subtle update to keep the Huracán looking and feeling fresh as it approaches the midway point in its life cycle.

-Several photos of a prototype for an updated Huracán Spyder have surfaced on the Lamborghini Talk forum and reveal some of the changes we can look forward to.
+A prototype for an updated Huracán Spyder has been spotted and reveals many of the changes we can look forward to.

-The biggest change will be at the rear as evidenced by the new rear fascia attached to the prototype.
-It features a new design for the vents, and the exhaust tips have also been moved.
+The biggest changes, visually at least, will be the new front and rear fascias.
+The rear in particular features a new design for the vents, and the exhaust tips have also been moved.
 There also appears to be a new rear spoiler.
-There isn't a clear shot of the face of the car but here too there appears to be a new fascia.

 2020 Lamborghini Huracán Spyder facelift spy shots - Image via Lamborghini Talk

-Inside, the designers have added a touchscreen display to the center stack.
+A photo of the interior that previously surfaced on the Lamborghini Talk forum shows that the designers have added a touchscreen display to the center stack.
 This is likely the same 10.1-inch unit that debuted in 2016's Centenario.
 This means we can look forward to many more connectivity options in the updated Huracán as well as the option to view more telemetry data.

 It isn't clear if we'll see any tweaks to the Huracán's 5.2-liter V-10 though Lamborghini does have a habit of increasing performance with its updates.
 The Huracán currently makes do with 601 horsepower and 413 pound-feet of torque, with drive going to all four wheels via a seven-speed dual-clutch transmission.